Managing investment accounts in PocketSmith

 Investment accounts are different from regular transactional accounts as, in addition to regular contributions (and possibly withdrawals), your investment balance is also affected by growth or loss, often not reflected by transactions.

-Because PocketSmith calculates historic balances for bank feed accounts using transaction data, adding your investment account as a bank feed account will mean that your historic balances are inaccurate.
-To get around this, you can periodically add manual transactions to account for growth or loss, or, you could add your investment account as an asset instead.
+Because PocketSmith calculates historic balances for bank feed accounts using transaction data, adding your investment account as a transactional account will mean that your historic balances are inaccurate.

 If you're looking to add a retirement fund, or employer-sponsored investment fund, where your contributions are deducted from your paycheck, you'll need to use a slightly different approach for managing and tracking contributions.